jdreaver/rust-os/README.md

   - Should we fail if we are holding a spinlock for too long?
   - Consider naming spinlocks, and having the lock holder put their name once they take the lock.
 Then if we fail we can dump all of this info.
 - Consider storing task context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>.
 This makes it easier to manipulate during setup.
+- Try using ORC for stack traces so we don't need to keep frame pointers around <https://blogs.oracle.com/linux/post/unwinding-stack-frame-pointers-and-orc> (we currently have `-C force-frame-pointers=yes`)
 - VirtIO improvements:
   - Create a physically contiguous heap, or slab allocator, or something for virtio buffer requests so we don't waste an entire page per tiny allocation.
     - Ensure we are still satisfying any alignment requirements for buffers.
 Read the spec!